- Instructions for Form 2555 - Introductory Material

 - Housing Deduction Carryover Worksheet—Line 49

 Foreign Earned Income

-Don't include on Form 1040, line 64 (federal income tax withheld), any taxes an employer withheld from your pay and paid to the foreign country's tax authority instead of to the U.S. Treasury.
+Don't include on Form 1040 or 1040-SR, line 17 (Federal income tax withheld), any taxes an employer withheld from your pay and paid to the foreign country's tax authority instead of to the U.S. Treasury.

 If you qualify, you can use Form 2555 to figure your foreign earned income exclusion and your housing exclusion or deduction.
 You cannot exclude or deduct more than your foreign earned income for the year.

 If you are a U.S. citizen or a U.S. resident alien living in a foreign country, you are subject to the same U.S. income tax laws that apply to citizens and resident aliens living in the United States.